zcvele/OfficeDocs-SkypeForBusiness/Teams/configure-dynamic-emergency-calling.md

        - Ethernet switch
        - Subnet

-3. When the Teams client makes an emergency call, the emergency location is conveyed to the PSTN network.
+3. When the Teams client makes an emergency call, the emergency location is conveyed to the Public Switched Telephone Network (PSTN).

 The ability to do automatic routing to the appropriate Public Safety Answering Point (PSAP) varies depending on the country/region of usage of the Teams user.